wp-plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.7 =

+* Fix: Apply some sensible defaults to responsive menu styling regardless of menu theme settings
+* Fix: Allow underscores and spaces in theme locations without breaking CSS
+* Fix: Reset widget selector after selecting a widget
+* Change: CSS3 checkbox based responsive menu toggle replaced with jQuery version (for increased compatibility with themes)
+* Change: Front end JavaScript refactored
+* Change: Leave existing sub menus open when opening a new sub menu on mobiles
+* New feature: Output/save CSS to uploads folder
+* New feature: Add text decoration option to fonts in theme editor
+* New feature: Allow jQuery selector to be used as the basis of the mega menu width
+* New feature: Add menu items align option to theme editor
+* New feature: Add hightlight selected menu item option to theme editor
+* New feature: Add flyout border radius option to theme editor

 = 1.6 =